Labour left

 In British politics, the Labour left is the left-wing faction of the Labour Party.
 (Note: For the purposes of this article, the term Labour left is used.
 Hard left is another term for the Labour left.
 Whilst used by several academics, journalists, and commentators, it may be considered pejorative, as the term can be interpreted unfavourably by suggesting that the Labour left is uncompromising on its socialist outlook.
 An alternative term is outside left.
 Of the two terms, supporters of the Labour left tend to use outside left; some of its members, such as Labour MP Diane Abbott, have opted to use hard left instead.
 Other names for the Labour left include Campaign Group left (after the Socialist Campaign Group), firm left, and new Labour left, in contrast to the traditional or old Labour left of Aneurin Bevan and Michael Foot.)
 Alongside the Labour right, it is one of the two main wings of the Labour Party.
 It is also one of its four main factions alongside the soft left, the old Labour right, and the New Labour right.
 In the British parliament, it is represented by the Socialist Campaign Group of Labour members of Parliament (MPs).

 A Labour left has existed within the Labour Party since its founding.
 Historically, the Labour left was one of the two main factions of the party, rivalling the Labour right.
 In 1980, the Labour left peaked in power as left-wing Labour MP Michael Foot became party leader, marking the first time that Labour had a leader from the Labour left.
 Following the 1981 Labour deputy leadership election, this traditional Labour left dissolved and split into two new factions, the soft left and the modern Labour left.
-While the modern Labour left remained on the left-wing of the party, the soft left moved towards the party's right-wing, now occupying the space between the Labour left and the Labour right.
+While the modern Labour left remained on the left wing of the party, the soft left moved towards the party's right-wing, now occupying the space between the Labour left and the Labour right.
 Foot became a part of the soft left.
 In 1983, he was succeeded as party leader by soft leftist Neil Kinnock, who took steps to reduce the influence and power of the Labour left within the party.

 In 2015, the Labour left saw a resurgence when the left-wing Labour MP Jeremy Corbyn was elected as party leader.
 In 2020, Corbyn resigned and was succeeded by Keir Starmer, who was from the party's right.
 Under Starmer's leadership of the party, Corbyn was removed from the Parliamentary Labour Party and barred from standing as a Labour MP in the 2024 general election; he was expelled from the party in May of that year, but stood as an independent candidate and won his seat in the election.
-Starmer has been accused of marginalising the Labour left by intervening in Labour's parliamentary selection process in favour of more centrist Labour candidates.
-There are no members of the Labour left in the Starmer ministry.